spew8712/jpegview/README.md

 JPEGView _does not require installation_ to run.
 Just **unzip, and run** either the 64-bit version, or the 32-bit version depending on which platform you're on.
 It can save the settings to the extracted folder and run entirely portable.

+### Mostly
-With the addition of support for AVIF and especially JPEG XL, _additional installation of VC redistributables_ is needed.
+With the addition of support for AVIF and especially JPEG XL, _additional VC redistributable DLLs_ are needed.
 This is owing to their dependency on [Microsoft Visual C++ Redistributable for Visual Studio 2022](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2022)'s trio of vcruntime140.dll, vcruntime140_1.dll, and msvcp140.dll - which in turn requires many other VC DLLs!

+These DLLs are now packed in the mod's
+* `JPEGView.zip`'s `extras` folder in case you need them.
+  * Try running JPEGView without using them - you may already have the VCRedist installed for other apps.
+  * If fail, move the DLLs out from `extras` folder to the same folder as JPEGView.exe.
+It should then work.
+* `JPEGView.Setup.msi` installer - this will by default install the DLLs in JPEGView's folder.
+  * If you already have a proper VCRedist installation, you may skip this set's installation by going into Advanced options and deselect "VCRedist for AVIF and JXL".

 ### Mod Update Portable Apps Version